 Was the fans embracing Bryan following his 18-second Mania loss part of the WWE's plan all along?

-Judging from the fact that Smackdown tapings have been edited to eliminate his cheers and he's only become even more of a douche since then to counteract cheers, probably not.
+Judging from the fact that Smackdown tapings have been edited to eliminate his cheers and he had only become even more of a douche since then to counteract cheers, probably not.

 Nearly a half year using the move (and a lot of uses of the move) and Daniel Bryan's running knee still doesn't have a name yet.
 You would normally chalk it up to They Just Didn't Care... but this almost never happens.
 Nearly all unique finishers have names - even the ones that belong to Jobbers that you have to dig to find.
 That means it's probably very purposeful.
 Here are two possible reasons: